mulka/ploverwiki/Dictionary-Format.md

 ## Undoable Line Breaks and Tabs

-When you use [commands and keyboard shortcuts](#commands-and-keyboard-shortcuts), the asterisk/undo command on Plover will not have any effect.
+When you use [keyboard shortcuts](#keyboard-shortcuts), the asterisk/undo command on Plover will not have any effect.
 This is a limitation imposed by the fact that most commands will not have a meaningful undo.
 For example, you wouldn't "undo" a "copy" command.
 For this reason, `{#return}` and `{#tab}` don't work how many users would expect.

 Instead, we must use special characters that can be undone by Plover for new paragraphs and erasable tabs.
 Specifically: